monchy1017/monchy1017/README.md

 ### Hi there
-- 🗼I'm majoring in Computer Science at Waseda University in Tokyo.
+- 🗼I'm majoring in Computer Science at Waseda University in Tokyo
-- 😌I'm also interested in Data Science and Machine Learning.

 <!--
 **monchy1017/monchy1017** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.